India, China moving heavy weapons to bases near Eastern Ladakh

 The Indian Army has also been moving in additional troops as well equipment and weapons like artillery to aggressively match up to the Chinese build-up, they said, adding that India will not relent till status quo is restored in Pangong Tso, Galwan Valley and a number of other areas.

-The Indian Air Force (IAF) has been keeping a strict aerial surveillance in the disputed region.
+The Indian Air Force (IAF) has been keeping strict aerial surveillance in the disputed region.

 A sizeable number of Chinese Army personnel entered into the Indian side of the de-facto border earlier this month and have been camping in Pangong Tso and Galwan Valley since then.